blank-tf/Accord/README.md

-A fork of Concord that aims to RIIR.
+A remake of the Concord API wrapper that aims to RIIR.
 # Why?
 Because we can.